AruniMishra/JavaSE11/ReadMe.md

 - An Interface can extend an interface and override the abstract method with default interface.
 - a default method cannot be overridden by a static method.
 - You can, however, redeclare a static method of a super interface as a default method in the sub interface
-  - (note: static methods cannot be overridden by a instance method).
+  - (note: static methods cannot be overridden by an instance method).